rerun-io/rerun-docs/docs/howto/ros2-nav-turtlebot.md

 Not all Transforms are rigid as defined in TF.
 The other transform we want to log is the pinhole projection that is stored in the `CameraInfo` msg.

-Fortunately, the `image_geometry`` has a `PinholeCameraModel` that exposes the intrinic Matrix in the same structure used by Rerun:
+Fortunately, the `image_geometry` package has a `PinholeCameraModel` that exposes the intrinsic matrix in the same structure used by Rerun `rr.log_pinhole`:
 ```
 def __init__(self) -> None:
     # ...